MADE-Apps/MADE.NET/docs/articles/features/data-validation.md

 # Using the Data Validation package

+The Data Validation package is designed to provide out-of-the-box data validation to applications built with C#.

 ## Validating an object using the ValidatorCollection

 Data validation can be implemented in so many different ways.
 MADE provides the capability to perform data validation through it's own `IValidator` interface which can be used to create consistent data validators.